AlanHohn/alanhohn.github.io/conversational-git/chapter-07.md

 It's not immediately apparent, but Git did something a little clever here.
 In the last chapter, we merged a couple Harry Shakespeare commits.
-(Harry is Bill Shakespeare's direct patrilinear descendent, but don't ask him about it, because he won't shut up.)
+(Harry is Bill Shakespeare's direct patrilinear descendent, but don't ask him about it, because then he won't shut up.)

 In this chapter, we used the same feature branch to make a couple new commits and then merged them.
 Because Git stores the parent of each commit, it can walk